CellProfiler/tutorials/Translocation/Translocation.rst

 Since we are in Test Mode, we can easily adjust the module settings and quickly preview the results.

+-  Objects outlined in pink are outside the "Typical diameter" pixel range specified in the pipeline.
+Use the "Tools->Measure length" tool to determine if the size range specified is correct given the size of your objects.

 -  We can figure out why the thresholding method is overly lenient by looking closer at the original image.